Mendocino County assistance programs.

 This funding being provided to the county is the largest state allocation of any county in California.

 Find help with food, housing, and electric bills in Mendocino

 Willits Community Services - Runs an extensive number of assistance programs for the community.
 Housing and shelter is provided from the Motel Voucher Shelter Program, which is currently targeted towards low income resident households with minor children.
 People can get up to 5 nights of assistance.
 REACH / HEAP provided utility bill assistance.
 Other aid includes free Food, Blankets, Information and Referral, Transportation, Prescription Medications, Baby Items for Willits and north county residents, and other low income programs.
 229 E. San Francisco Street, Willits, California, 95490, phone 707-459-3333

 Homeless Prevention and Rapid Re-Housing Program (HPRP) is offered from two locations.
 This resource can offer rental and housing assistance for those at/below 50% of the local median income level.
-The program can provide rental subsidies, utility assistance, deposits, and other assistance for stabilization.
+The program can provide rental subsidies, utility assistance, loans or funds for security deposits, and other assistance for stabilization.
 Call or stop by.

 Anderson Valley Food Bank is run by St. Vincent De Paul Society.
 This charity will distribute free bags of food to low income persons on the third Tuesday of each month.
 Hwy.
-128 At Manchester Road, Boonville, CA, 95415, call 707-895-3887
+The address is 128 At Manchester Road, Boonville, CA, 95415, call 707-895-3887

 Seventh-day Adventist Church - Ukiah also provides food, groceries, Thanksgiving and Christmas meals, and more.
 151 Cherry Street, Ukiah, CA, 95482, telephone 707-459-4040